EventStore/documentation/docs/clients/grpc/projections/README.md

 You must have access to a projection to disable it, see the [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)

 :::warning
-The .net clients prior up to version 21.2 had an incorrect behavior: they _will not_ save the checkpoint
+The .net clients up to version 21.2 had an incorrect behavior: they _will not_ save the checkpoint
 :::

 <xode-group>